Amzani/apidesk-sdk-test-def/docs/models/components/listusersresponsedatatype.md

 # ListUsersResponseDataType

 Specifies the type of phone number, such as 'mobile', 'home', or 'work'.
-This string field helps categorize the phone number for better organization and understanding of the user's contact methods.
+This optional field helps categorize the phone number, allowing applications to handle different types of contact numbers appropriately.
+Understanding the type can be crucial for context-specific communication strategies.

 ## Example Usage